 The native-compiled version is usually ten times faster than the bytecode one.
-The bytecode is sometimes able to provide better debugging information.
-Use the native-compiled version unless you have a specific reason to use the bytecode one.
+The bytecode version supports dynamic loading on all architectures, and is able to provide better debugging information.
+Use the native-compiled version unless you have a reason to use the bytecode one.